DeNetPRO/Node/readme.md

 denode
 ```

-3. Аllow the instructions and input next fields:
+3. Follow  the instructions and input next fields:

 - Export Private key

-- Set the passцщrd to protect your private key
+- Set the password to protect your private key

 - Your public IP address